coderolls/coderolls-blog/_posts/java-time/2021-05-13-how-to-get-current-timestamps-in-java.md

 ## Conclusion

-We can get the current timestamp in java using the `Instant` and `Timestamp`.
+We can get the current timestamp in Java using the `Instant` and `Timestamp`.

 From Java 8, it is recommended to use the timestamp of the Instant class.
 We can get the current timestamp from `Instant`as is given below,